-Drill 1/16-inch pilot holes to prevent the nails from splitting the end grain, and attach the rails with 16d (3.5") galvanized nails (screws may split the mitered ends)
+Drill 1/16-inch pilot holes to prevent the nails from splitting the end grain, and attach the rails with 16d (3 1/2-inch) galvanized nails.

 Attach the ends of the rails to stairway posts flush with the edges of the posts.

-Drill 1/8-inch pilot holes, and attach the cap to the post with 2 1/2-inch deck screws.
+Drill 1/8-inch pilot holes and attach the cap to the post with 2 1/2-inch deck screws.

 At the top of stairs, cut the cap so that it is flush with the stairway rail.
-Drill 1/8-inch pilot holes, and attach the cap with 2 1/2-inch deck screws.